MHR1985/DSC_ExamProject/README.md

 [Notebook](Python/kidneyNotebook.ipynb)
 <br/>
 #### Datastory:
-With the data we have gathered we will try to find out which columns matter when detecting chronic kidney disease.
-With the data we have visualised we can see that hemoglobin is a very important factor when diagnosing ckd,
+With the data we have gathered we will try to find out which columns is a factor when detecting chronic kidney disease.
+With the data we have visualised we can see that hemoglobin is a very important factor when diagnosing ckd.
+We can also see that the older you get the higher chance of being diagnosed with chronic kidney disease.
 ![Dashboard](Images/dashboard/dashboard_kidney.png)

 ##  Fake News Detection